abdullah4a/abdullah4a/README.md

 ```

-I'm Abdullah pronounce as Mr. 😄
+I'm Abdullah pronounce as Abdullah 😄

 Woking from Home
 Country:        Pakistan